-The Northwest Chapter has long been invested in water quality issues at Larrabbee State Park near Bellingham, WA.
+The Northwest Straits Chapter has long been invested in water quality issues at Larrabee State Park near Bellingham, WA.
 Nearly 10 years ago they started testing the water quality at Wild Cat Cove in the Park, and have been working with local and state partners since then to investigate the sources of pollution and problem-solve for solutions.
 Read more about the history of pollution at Larrabee State Park and the Chapter's involvement here.

 This summer marks the third year that the Chapter is running a daily education and outreach program at the park.
 With a workforce of 15 interns, they are leading nature and beach walks, continuing to test the beach water, manning a booth on water quality and speaking to campers about how not to attract raccoons.

 As it looks like the culprit for the bacteria load detected at the beach is the local population of raccoons thriving at the campground, the Chapter volunteers have also taken it upon themselves to clean up a discrete site on one of the creeks favored by raccoons as a temporary pollution solution.
 The Chapter is hoping that their outreach program will continue to give park visitors a greater appreciation for the natural environment of the park and will lead to changed camper behavior, less readily available food for the overgrown raccoon population, and ultimately improvements in water quality are seen.